COVID-19 Information and Resources

 Please know that every day your state government is in action.
 As your State Representative, I am here for you.
 As always, please feel free to email me at Dave.Rogers@mahouse.gov, call or text me on my cell phone at (617)817-9395 or call our office at (617)722-2637.
 Calls to the office number will be forwarded to our cell phones.

 The Useful Links section below has a wide variety of helpful information.
-You can always read my May and June newsletter for extensive information about the impact of the Coronavirus on the Commonwealth and how the state has responded to this unprecedented challenge.
-In addition, you can also view my COVID-19 Update #5 (released 5/19/20) to stay informed on the progress we are making at the State House.
+You can always read my July and August newsletter for extensive information about the impact of the Coronavirus on the Commonwealth and how the state has responded to this unprecedented challenge.

 Public policy is rapidly developing as is the relevant available information.
 And therefore, as this situation develops, I will update this page as new information becomes available.
 This page will provide you with a variety of information and resources relating to the public health emergency caused by the coronavirus.